12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 1. Katy Faust acknowledges that married biological parents can be abusive, but she offers no concrete anecdotes of abuse or neglect by biological parents—only by single parents, stepparents, and romantic partners—creating the impression that her model is naturally safer.
 Yet even the Institute for Family Studies, whose researchers she often quotes favorably, reports that about 1 in 4 highly religious marriages have experienced abuse with their current partner.

 2. She calls divorcees selfish, yet nearly 6 in 10 of U.S. divorces happen for serious reasons like abuse, infidelity, or addictions, according to the same researchers she often quotes in the book, such as Dr. Scott Stanley.
-See one of his studies below, or go to: study #3 and #4.
+See one of his studies below, and another one here: study #3.

-3. She misinterprets the famous Dr. Judith Wallerstein, who believed divorce was the best choice for children in abusive homes and stated that 7 in 10 kids of divorce turned out fine.
-See quotes from Dr. Wallerstein below, and HERE
+3. She misinterprets the famous Dr. Judith Wallerstein, who believed divorce was the best choice for children in abusive homes and showed that 7 in 10 kids of divorce turned out fine.
+See quotes from Dr. Wallerstein below, or a longer analysis of Wallerstein’s 5 books written during or about her 25-year study.

 4. Faust claims you can win any argument about divorce by quoting two different studies (p.
-121-122), but she misrepresents the 2002 Institute for American Values Study (page 122, Kindle), which found that while 2-in-3 unhappy marriages became happy in 5 years, the remaining 1-in-3 marriages (often those involving abuse, addictions, or adultery) did not.
-In fact, 4 in 5 people in the study who divorced and remarried were happy!
-See screenshot below for more.
+121–122), but she misrepresents the 2002 Institute for American Values study, which found that while 2 in 3 unhappy marriages became happy in 5 years, the remaining 1 in 3 marriages (often those involving abuse, addictions, or adultery) did not.
+In fact, 4 in 5 people in the study who divorced and remarried were happy.

-6. Faust paints a frightening picture of step-parents, by relying on the Cinderella Effect theory (page 54, Kindle) to describe step-fathers and boyfriends as highly dangerous and extremely homicidal toward the children of single mothers, suggesting that mothers are always safest being married to the biological father of the children.
-There is no doubt that young and/or immature boyfriends or step-fathers particularly show a higher risk for violence and murder—and that should concern all of us—but the study she quotes was replicated and found to have flaws.
-The actual figures are sobering, but much lower — and less scary — than she cites.
+6. Faust paints a frightening picture of stepparents by relying on the Cinderella Effect theory (p.
+54, Kindle) to describe stepfathers and boyfriends as highly dangerous and extremely homicidal toward the children of single mothers.
+The actual figures are sobering, but much lower—and less scary—than she cites.

 7. Faust exaggerates differences between family types, promoting a doom-and-gloom narrative for divorcees and their children.
-For example, the the way the graph on child abuse is portrayed is misleading (p.
-59 Kindle).
+For example, the way the graph on child abuse is portrayed is misleading (p.
+59, Kindle).
 See explanation below.
-(This continues today, for example, in 2025, her organization used relative numbers (rather than absolute numbers) to describe this recent 5-million person study as showing the divorce is profoundly harmful, when in reality the study showed that children of divorce have very low risk for teen pregnancy, teen birth, incarceration, or early mortality.)
+This continues today; for example, in 2025, her organization used relative numbers rather than absolute numbers to describe this recent 5-million person study.

-8. Although she quotes Dr. Paul Amato, and mentions his conclusion that in 1 in 3 divorces where children are involved, divorce is the lesser evil, Faust fails to mention Amato’s key insight that children’s well-being improves by a factor of up to 10 times when parents leave toxic marriages.
-See that quote below.
+8. Although she quotes Dr. Paul Amato and mentions his conclusion that in 1 in 3 divorces where children are involved, divorce is the lesser evil, Faust fails to mention Amato’s key insight that children’s well-being improves by a factor of up to 10 times when parents leave toxic marriages.

-9. On page 51 (Kindle) Faust mentions an “alarming” study on children age 9 who are found to have cellular damage (shortened telomeres), suggesting it’s exclusively or predominantly due to fatherlessness.
-There’s no doubt that losing a good father is devastating, but the study never found that fatherlessness was the worst or only factor to shorten telomeres, and in fact the researchers list a wide range of other factors such as stress and poverty in their study.
-See below for their list.
+9. On page 51 (Kindle), Faust mentions an “alarming” study on children age 9 who are found to have cellular damage (shortened telomeres), suggesting it is exclusively or predominantly due to fatherlessness.
+But the researchers list a wide range of other factors such as stress, obesity, and poverty.

-10. Faust leaves out two ACEs from the ACE Study.
+10. Faust leaves out two ACEs from the original 1998 ACE Study (and far more than that if we consider later ACE studies).
 She fails to mention the significant harm experienced by children who witness the abuse of their mother.
-It’s not just abuse directed at the child.
-See the list of the ACEs from the original 1998 study below.
+It is not just abuse directed at the child.

-11. Faust also distorts no-fault divorce, failing to acknowledge that prior to 1970, judges and juries often forced victims to stay with their abusers, resulting to higher suicide, violence, and homicide rates.
-See below for the study published by Harvard, which gives evidence that unilateral no-fault laws have reduced homicide of wives by 10%, suicide of wives up to 8-16%, and domestic violence by 30%.
+11. Faust also distorts the effects no-fault divorce, failing to acknowledge that prior to 1970, judges and juries often forced victims to stay with their abusers, resulting in higher suicide, violence, and homicide rates.

-12. Faust wrongly suggests that marital abuse is easy to fix through counseling—ignoring that not only is the abuser unlikely to change, but that couples counseling is unethical and contraindicated, and sometimes unlawful to do in abusive relationships, according to the Gottman Institute, because the counselor often accidentally sides with the abuser.
+12. Faust wrongly suggests that marital abuse is easy to fix through counseling—ignoring that the abuser is unlikely to change and that couples counseling is unethical and contraindicated in abusive relationships.

 Bottom line: This book is not recommended for those who value academic research, church groups, or anyone in a difficult or abusive marriage.
 Its message could mislead someone to stay with an abuser by suggesting that divorce will harm their children more than abuse does.
 She also depicts remarrying as dangerous.
 As this review highlights, the authors frequently misuse, misquote, or misinterpret research from leading scholars.